-In Ezekiel's vision of the restored temple and sacrificial system, the Festival of Passover and Unleavened Bread was included (Ezekiel 45:21-24).
+In Ezekiel’s vision of the restored temple and sacrificial system, the Festival of Passover and Unleavened Bread were included (Ezekiel 45:21-24).

 Associated with the Festival of Unleavened Bread was the ceremony of waving the firstfruits, the first part of the spring grain harvest.
 Before any new grain could be eaten, some grain had to be waved before God, with lamb, grain, oil and wine offerings (Leviticus 23:10-14).
 This ceremony involved the priests, and there was little for the people to do.
 It was not a Sabbath or a sacred assembly.
 The ceremony could not apply in the wilderness; it was to be in force only after the Israelites entered the land (verse 10), and then it was to be a lasting ordinance wherever they lived (verse 14b).

-Fifty days after the wavesheaf offering, at the end of the grain harvest, was the festival now known as Pentecost, which was a sacred assembly, a day on which regular work was forbidden (verses 15-21).
-Leavened loaves were to be offered with animals, grain and drink offerings — "a lasting ordinance for generations to come, wherever you live."
+Fifty days after the wavesheaf offering, at the end of the grain harvest, was the festival now known as Pentecost (a Greek word meaning fiftieth), which was a sacred assembly, a day on which regular work was forbidden (verses 15-21).
+Leavened loaves were to be offered with animals, grain and drink offerings — “a lasting ordinance for generations to come, wherever you live.”

 This festival was included in the Sinaitic covenant (Exodus 23:16) and in the restatement of that covenant (Exodus 34:22).
 Additional offerings were commanded in Numbers 28:26-31.
 The festival was commanded again in Deuteronomy 16:9-11, with the theme of rejoicing at the central tabernacle site.